blindpandas/bookworm/docs/bookworm.md

 Bookworm supports reading the content of the opened book aloud using an installed text-to-speech voice.
 Just press F5 to start the speech, F6 to pause or resume the speech, and F7 to stop the speech entirely.

 You can configure the speech in two ways:
 1. Using A Voice Profile: A voice profile contains your custom speech configurations, you can activate/deactivate the voice profile at any time.
-You can access voice profiles from the speech menu or by pressing Ctrl + Shift + V.
+You can access voice profiles from the speech menu or by pressing Ctrl + Shift + V. Note that bookworm comes with some exemplary, built-in voice profiles.
 2. The Global speech settings: these settings will be used by default when no voice profile is active.
 You can configure the global speech settings from the application preferences.

 During reading aloud, you can skip backward or foreword by paragraph by pressing Alt plus the left and right arrow  keys.

+### Configuring The Reading Style

+In addition to the speech settings, Bookworm gives you the ability to fine-tune its reading behavior through these settings.
+All of the following settings could be found in the reading page of the application preferences.

+* What to read: this option controls what happens when you instruct Bookworm to "Play" the current book.
+You can choose to "Read the entire book", "Read the current section", or read just "The current page".
+By default, bookworm reads the entire book in a continuous manner, unless you instruct it to stop when it reaches the end of the page or the end of the current section.
+* Where to start: this option controls the position from which to start reading aloud.
+You can choose to start reading from the "Position of cursor" or the "Start of the current page".
+* How to read: this set of options control how bookworm behave during reading aloud.
+You can turn on/off any one of the following options by checking/unchecking its respective checkbox:

+* Highlight spoken text: if this option is turned on, the currently spoken text is visually highlighted.
+* Select spoken text: if this option is turned on, the currently spoken text is selected.
+This enables you, for instance, to press Ctrl + C to copy the currently spoken paragraph.
+* Play end-of-section sound: if this option is turned on, Bookworm plays a little sound when it reaches the end of a section.

-### Fully Rendered Pages
+### Viewing A Fully Rendered Version of The Current Page

 Bookworm allows you to view a fully rendered version of the book.
 While a book is opened, you can press Ctrl + R or select the "Render Page" menu item from the tools menu.
+We call this view "The Render View" as appose to the, default, Textual View.

-When you are in the Render View, you can use the usual zoom commands to zoom in and out:
+When you are in the Render View, you can use the usual zoom commands to zoom the page in and out:

-* Ctrl + = will zoom-in
+* Ctrl + = zoom-in
-* Ctrl + - will zoom-out
+* Ctrl + - zoom-out
 * Ctrl + 0 reset the zoom level

-Note that the usual navigation commands work in the render view as well.
+Note that you can also use the book navigation commands, mentioned above,  to navigate the render view as well.

-### Navigating To A Page
+### Navigating To A Specific Page

-Press Ctrl + G, or select the "Go To..." menu item from the tools menu, to navigate to a specific page in the currently opened book.
+To navigate to a specific page in the currently opened book., press Ctrl + G, or select the "Go To..." menu item from the tools menu to show the "Go To Page" dialog.
+In this dialog you can type the number of any page you want to navigate to, and Bookworm will take you to it.

 ### Searching The Book